 People serving as merit badge counselors must maintain registration with the Boy Scouts of America as merit badge counselors and be approved by their local council advancement committee for each of their badges.
 This includes those working at summer camp or in any other group instruction setting, or providing web-based opportunities.
 See “Counselor Approvals and Limitations,” 18.104.22.168.
 There are no exceptions.

 For example, Scoutmasters must register as merit badge counselors and be approved for any badge they wish to counsel or sign off in their troop.
 Before working with Scouts, counselors must have completed Youth Protection training within the last two years.
 They must be men or women of good character, age 18 or older, and recognized as having the skills and education in the subjects they cover.
-It is important, too, they have good rapport with Scout-age boys and unit leaders.
+It is important, too, they have good rapport with Scout-age youth and unit leaders.

 It is acceptable for a counselor registered in one council to approve merit badges for Scouts in another.
 This is an important consideration, especially in areas where counselors are scarce, when Scouts are away from home and want to continue advancing, or when merit badge experiences include web-based components provided by someone in another council.